 A phone isn’t only an assistive device.
 For many of us, our phone is an important part of our lifestyle and daily routine.
 For this reason, the mobile app market is growing and reaching more fields.
 Healthcare is one of the key industries for the mobile app market because people are interested in taking care of their health with more comfort and efficiency than visiting a physician in person.

 Telemedicine is one of the healthcare technology trends in 2018.
 Telemedicine platform development is profitable today and will continue to be profitable tomorrow because many people are interested in accessible healthcare.
 Consultation apps include doctor and patient profiles, chat functionality, and the possibility to hold both audio and video calls.

 A payment system allows patients to pay for a doctor’s services without leaving the app.
 You can read more about in-app payment systems in our article How to Make Secure Online Payments in Your App.

 How can you develop a telemedicine platform?

 Telemedicine app development requires great responsibility because a telemedicine app directly influences people’s health.
-Are you wondering how to build a telemedicine app with video call, audio call, chat, photo-based, and real-time consultations?
-There are several important stages to developing this kind of app.
+Are you wondering how to make a telemedicine app with video call, audio call, chat, photo-based, and real-time consultations?
+There are several important stages of developing this kind of app.